Skip to main content

 Binary

 For example, the address 1.0.0.1, which belongs to CloudFlare, is constituted by four separate octets, 1, 0, 0, and 1.
 We can convert these numbers into alternative representations like binary, which is a number N base-2, N2.
 And octets here are simply integers ranging from 0 to 255.
-In binary, we represent numbers like this by powers of 2.
-If this doesn't make sense, I'll explain below:
+Each digit in the binary number represents a power of 2, starting from the rightmost digit, the least significant bit, and then you multiply it by either 0 or 1.
+For example!

 0 = 0 = (2^0 * 0)